BlueAcornInc/dallas-enablement-training/README.md

 - [x] API Mesh plugin https://experienceleague.adobe.com/docs/commerce-learn/tutorials/adobe-developer-app-builder/api-mesh/installing-aio-mesh-plugin.html?lang=en
 - [x] VS Code (or other IDE) https://code.visualstudio.com/
 - [x] API Client e.g. Postman https://www.postman.com/product/api-client/

+# Access Setup

+We also committed to setting up this level of access

+## App Builder

+* [ ] Adobe needs one user who has access to App Builder Org
+    * Administrative Access to run creation scripts
+    * Developer Access if something else

+## Adobe Commerce Admin Access

+Adobe may need troubleshooting access to Adobe Commerce, but they hope they don't need this.

+*  [ ] Provison access to an adobe resource (Adobe to confirm who this will be)

 # Installation Notes and Issues